 Paul Pigott died from a brain tumor at the Mayo Clinic on January 23, 1961.

-Under the leadership of Pigott's nephew, Charles M. Pigott (b.
+Under the leadership of Pigott's son, Charles M. Pigott (b.
 1929), Pacific Car and Foundry became PACCAR Inc in 1972.

 Alex Groner, PACCAR: The Pursuit of Quality (Bellevue: Documentary Book Publishing Co., 1981); "Pigott